Jyonn/VQ4Rec/readme.md

 To effectively utilize the data of active users, Pan et al. apply VQ to user interest clusters, facilitating cluster-level contrastive learning, which balances the personalization of representations between inactive and active users.
 Their auto-quantized approach captures cluster-level similarities through VQ, in contrast to SimCLR proposed by Chen et al., which focuses solely on instance-level similarities.
 To harness item combination patterns, Luo et al. propose VQA, which combines neural attention mechanism and VQ to determine the attention of candidate combination patterns.
-To continuously generate and optimize the entity category trees over time, another study, CAGE_liu2024cage_ enables the simultaneous learning and refinement of categorical code representations and entity embeddings in an end-to-end manner for ID-based recommendation.
+To continuously generate and optimize the entity category trees over time, another study, CAGE enables the simultaneous learning and refinement of categorical code representations and entity embeddings in an end-to-end manner for ID-based recommendation.

 However, these efforts rely on ID-based approaches, which may not be optimal in current diverse multimodal content landscape.
 Exploring methods to effectively leverage VQ techniques to enhance information from text, images, and other multimodal sources, and integrating it with recommendation features, presents a promising avenue for research.